evmcnb/quartz/content/Pearls/Group B Strep.md

 ### Management

 - Antibiotic of choice is usually benzylpenicillin
-- Women who had GBS in a previous pregnancy should be offered **IV antibiotics** OR testing in late pregnancy and then antibiotics if still positive (35-37 weeks)
+- Women who had GBS in a previous pregnancy should be offered **IV benzylpenicillin** OR testing in late pregnancy and then antibiotics if still positive (35-37 weeks)
 - IV antibiotics given in pre-term labour regardless of their GBS status
 - Women with pyrexia during labour should also be given